Jill Roord: VfL Wolfsburg

 On 10 May 2021, It was announced that Roord would be joining Bundesliga side VfL Wolfsburg in the summer from Arsenal for an undisclosed fee, Roord signed a contract with Wolfsburg until 2024.
-On 12 September, Roord scored her first goal for VfL Wolfsburg in a league match against SC Sand a game they would win 4-0.
+On 12 September, Roord scored her first goal for VfL Wolfsburg in a league match against SC Sand a game they would win 4–0.

 Manchester City

 On 6 July 2023, it was announced that Roord had signed for English WSL club Manchester City on a three-year deal.
 Her transfer fee was reported to be in excess of £300,000, making her the most expensive signing in the club's history.
 On 24 January 2024, Roord suffered an anterior cruciate ligament injury during a 2–1 FA Women's League Cup win against Manchester United.

-She returned from injury on September 29, 2024 for the 1–0 victory against Brighton, and scored her first goal since returning on October 20; a 70th minute winner in a 2–1 victory against Aston Villa.
+She returned from injury on 29 September 2024, for the 1–0 victory against Brighton, and scored her first goal since returning on 20 October; a 70th-minute winner in a 2–1 victory against Aston Villa.
 The attacking midfielder scored again in both of the following games, stating, "Physically, I feel stronger and fitter than I have ever been."
 Across her two seasons with Man City, Roord scored 14 goals and registered six assists in 47 appearances.